 “A TBI must involve a loss of consciousness”

 While more serious TBIs may involve loss of consciousness, especially in serious car accidents, it is not a necessary part of suffering a TBI and resulting damage to brain tissue.
 Some may lose consciousness for only a second or less in an accident, which can go unnoticed in the heat of the moment.

 Many victims of TBIs may suffer from “post-concussive syndrome” or “second-impact syndrome,” both of which can cause long-term symptoms, and even those who do not may still have cognitive and/or behavioral complications which may not have reasonable time-frames for recovery.
 Every injury is different, so it is absolutely essential to seek medical attention as soon as possible for a proper diagnosis.

 Contact us Today!

 If you or a loved one has suffered a brain injury or wrongful death in an accident in the Peoria area, you need an experienced traumatic brain injury lawyer.
-Contact Agruss Law Firm, LLC for a free case evaluation.
+Contact Mike Agruss Law for a free case evaluation.
 We are a Chicago-based personal injury law firm, and helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people and not the powerful, we will take care of the insurance company, your medical bills, your property damage, and your lost wages under the attorney client relationship.
 We will handle your case quickly and advise you every step of the way, and we will not hesitate to go to trial for you.
-Lastly, Agruss Law Firm, LLC works on a contingency fee basis and is not paid attorneys’ fees unless we win your case.
+Lastly, Mike Agruss Law works on a contingency fee basis and is not paid attorneys’ fees unless we win your case.
 Our no-fee promise is that simple.
 You have nothing to risk when you hire us – only the opportunity to seek justice.